dotnet/runtime/docs/pr-builds.md

 * Your assumption should be that a failed test indicates a problem in your PR.
 (If we don't operate this way, chaos ensues.)
 If the test fails when run again, it is almost surely a failure caused by your PR.
 However, there are occasions where unrelated failures occur.
 Here's some ways to know:
   * Perhaps you see the same failure in CI results for unrelated active PR's.
   * It's a known issue listed in our [big tracking issue](https://github.com/dotnet/runtime/issues/702) or tagged `blocking-clean-ci` [(query here)](https://github.com/dotnet/runtime/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Ablocking-clean-ci+)
-  * Its otherwise beyond any reasonable doubt that your code changes could not have caused this.
+  * It's otherwise beyond any reasonable doubt that your code changes could not have caused this.
   * If the tests pass on rerun, that may suggest it's not related.
 * In this situation, you want to re-run but not necessarily rebase on main.
   * To rerun just the failed leg(s):